markrogoyski/math-php/README.md

 Math PHP
 =====================

 A math library for PHP in pure PHP.

-A work in progress.
+Math PHP is actively under development and should be considered a work in progress.

 Features
 --------